janklab/SLF4M/README.md

 09:52:29.809 INFO  base - Hello, world!
 2-by-1 containers.Map
 ```

+If you want to customize how logging is displayed and where it goes, call `logger.Log4jConfigurator.configureBasicConsoleLogging()` at the beginning of your program to set up basic logging.
+If you want your logs to be saved to a file somewhere, call Matlab's `diary` function.

-To launch the configuration GUI, run `logger.Log4jConfigurator.showGui`.
-This GUI lets you set the logging levels and other attributes of the various loggers in your Matlab session.
+To launch an interactive configuration GUI, run `logger.Log4jConfigurator.showGui`.
+This GUI lets you see and set the logging levels and other attributes of the various loggers in your Matlab session.

 For more details, see the [User's Guide](doc/UserGuide.md).